SimonRalphRalph/BashGames/README.md

 # open in your browser (macOS)
 open index.html
-# or with VS Code Live Server / any static server if you prefer
+# or with VS Code Live Server / any static server